QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 ${\color{red}PHOTO}$

-* Place a leg stands for pool noddle in each leg and mark on each leg where the hole needs bored (check orientation is correct).
+* Place a leg stand for pool noddle in each leg and mark on each leg where the hole needs bored (check orientation is correct).
 * Bore out the hole with a 3mm drill bit.
 * Attach the leg stands for pool noddle to the bottom of the legs with epoxy resin (or super glue) and M3 x 20mm bolts and M3 nuts.
 * Cut pool noddle to length (at least 40cm) x 2.